ICG and Responsible AI

 Over the course of the last few years, the use of AI has shifted from a novelty to a necessity.
 AI promises to be a powerful tool for businesses to improve operations and efficiency; however, with the sudden arrival of AI in the business world, too little consideration was given to the ethical and responsible implementation of this technology.

 Just as we have seen AI’s capabilities to solve real-world business problems skyrocket, so have reports of “hallucinations”, biases, and other sometimes-hidden issues.
-Only now are industry leaders starting to acknowledge the need for more guardrails to ensure that AI is used responsibly and ethically by users and customers.
+Only now are industry leaders starting to acknowledge the need for more guardrails.
+This will ensure that AI is used responsibly and ethically by users and customers.

 What Is Responsible AI?